 Hyphens are like trailer hitches; they join two words to make them one.
 Hyphenation rules are in flux- to be safe, consult a recently published standard dictionary.

-Use hyphens to link compound nouns and verbs:
+Use hyphens to link compound nouns:

 son-in-law, best-seller, president-elect, cold-shoulder, double-up, strong-arm, blue-collar